wiseaidev/awesome-python/Chapter_01 : Introduction and Language Syntax.md

 True
 ```

-Let's how computer represents 0.2:
+Let's see how computer represents 0.2:

 ```python
 # the closest value to 0.2 is equal to J/2**N where 2 / 10 ~= J / (2**N) ==> J ~= 2**N / 5